Vesper Concerts 2019-20 Season

 Arx Duo: Atlas

 November 18, 2019, 7:00 p.m.

-Vesper Concerts is bringing together percussion wizards Arx Duo with acclaimed pianists Qing Jiang and Amy Yang for a Midwest premiere of composer Nick DiBerardino’s Atlas, a work in honor of the 50-year anniversary of the landing on the moon (1969).
+Vesper Concerts is bringing together percussion wizards Arx Duo with acclaimed pianists Qing Jiang and Sean Chen for a Midwest premiere of composer Nick DiBerardino’s Atlas, a work in honor of the 50-year anniversary of the landing on the moon (1969).
 Atlas will celebrate the art of creation, exploring sonic spaces with a sense of wonder about the universe, the spaces we inhabit within it, and the spaces we might someday traverse.
 Composer Nick DeBerardino will be a special guest.
 Do not pass up the chance to see this one-of-a-kind Omaha performance.

 Nebraska’s Own: James Barnett

 Songs for Voice, Strings, and Piano